xenmayer/xenmayer/README.md

 Hi there,

 I'm Engineering leader with a proven track record in building and scaling international development teams.
 Specializing in fintech, SaaS, and e-commerce sectors.
-Excel in aligning technical strategies with business objectives with hands-on experience in Go, Node.js, and PHP backend development.
+Excel in aligning technical strategies with business objectives with hands-on experience in PHP, Node.js, Go backend development.
 Open to remote opportunities where I can contribute to technological growth and team excellence.

 ### I can be helpful in